10 Top tips for visiting beautiful Bali after the Pandemic

 Mama Pizza – (Best Italian sunset vibes) – https://www.instagram.com

 My friend Luca owns Mama Pizza, and yes… he is Italian.
-This is one of the best Italian resturants I’ve ever eaten at, and it has the best view!
+This is one of the best Italian restaurants I’ve ever eaten at, and it has the best view!
 The tables and chairs are literally on the beach, so you can settle your toes in the sand as you enjoy your pizza and an epic sunset.
+Tell Luca I say hi :)

 Gili Bliss – (Best healthy local food) – https://www.instagram.com